Rashid Latif © Getty Images

 He caught Atherton (again) in the second innings and stumped Chris Lewis off Mushtaq Ahmed; Pakistan won the Test by 10 wickets and took the series 2-1.
 He also made his ODI debut in a couple of weeks at Trent Bridge, scoring 29.

-Inexplicably, Latif was dropped for the first two Tests of the three-Test series in West Indies that followed — perhaps because Moin’s batting was preferred against Curtly Ambrose and Courtney Walsh.
+Inexplicably, Latif was dropped for the first 2 Tests of the 3-Test series in West Indies that followed — perhaps because Moin’s batting was preferred against Curtly Ambrose and Courtney Walsh.
 After West Indies took an unassailable 2-0 lead, Latif was brought back for the third Test at St John’s, where he did another commendable job behind the stumps.

 Latif replaced Moin and made his second tour of New Zealand in 1993-94.
-In the first Test at Auckland Latif claimed as many as nine catches, setting a new record for Pakistan.
-He went past Bari’s record of eight catches.
+In the first Test at Auckland Latif claimed as many as 9 catches, setting a new record for Pakistan.
+He went past Bari’s record of 8 catches.
 The record has subsequently been emulated by Kamran.

-Latif emulated Bari next season, pouching six catches and effecting two stumpings at the Sydney Cricket Ground (SCG).
+Latif emulated Bari next season, pouching 6 catches and effecting 2 stumpings at SCG.
 Despite his performances, his tussle with Moin continued.
 It was the question that has often perplexed selectors over the course of history of the sport: the better batsman, or the better wicketkeeper?

 Latif’s skills with the gloves eventually gave him the edge for the 1996 World Cup.
-Given Pakistan’s supremacy in the group stages he did not get to bat in four of the five matches, but came up with four catches and a stumping against New Zealand at Lahore.
-This put him at par with Moin’s record of five dismissals set a year back at Harare.
+Given Pakistan’s supremacy in the group stages he did not get to bat in 4 of the 5 matches, but came up with 4 catches and a stumping against New Zealand at Lahore.
+This put him at par with Moin’s record of 5 dismissals set a year back at Harare.
 The Pakistan record is currently held by Moin (twice), Latif (twice), and Kamran.

 Pakistan were eliminated from the World Cup after their defeat against India in the quarterfinal.
 Latif took an exceptional catch off Waqar to dismiss Mohammad Azharuddin, and when all seemed over he had a valiant go with a 25-ball 26.
 They were not enough.

-Later that year, Aamer Sohail promoted Latif to three after India had scored 305 for five at Sharjah.
+Later that year, Aamer Sohail promoted Latif to No. 3 after India had scored 305 for 5 at Sharjah.
 He launched a furious onslaught, scoring 50 in 30 balls — the fastest fifty of the tournament — but still ended up on the losing side.

 Moin and Latif both went to the England tour of 1996.
 Latif was picked for the first Test at Lord’s.
-Coming out at 257 for six, he scored 45 not out, shepherding the tail to help Pakistan reach 340.
-He also picked up three catches, but he could not stop England from winning the Test.
+Coming out at 257 for 6, he scored 45 not out, shepherding the tail to help Pakistan reach 340.
+He also picked up 3 catches, and helped Pakistan win the Test by 164 runs.

 He was dropped for the next Test at Headingley for something that was not his fault; he had done a splendid job behind the stumps at Lord’s, but was still replaced by Moin; grabbing the opportunity with both hands, Moin scored a dynamic 105, sealing the role in his favour.

-Shortly afterwards, Basit Ali and Latif accused several members of the Pakistan cricket side as match-fixers.
+Basit Ali and Latif had accused several members of the Pakistan cricket side as match-fixers.
 When summoned as witness during the Justice Malik Mohammad Qayyum Commission, Latif mentioned that Saleem Malik had actually approached him to ‘lose a match deliberately’.

 Justice Malik’s report said: “He [Latif] maintained that before the fifth one-dayer at Christchurch, he was called by Saleem Malik to his room and offered 10 lacs to throw away the match.
 There were five other cricketers present in the room.
 However, he refused to take up the offer.
 Pakistan, according to Rashid Latif, deliberately lost the match.
 He added that the main culprits were Wasim Akram and Saleem Malik.”